gwenjo/FancyDayDesign/README.md

             * `python3 manage.py migrate`
         * Create a new superuser for my site on heroku using the command below:
             * `python3 manage.py createsuperuser`
-        * Then commited changes and made sure not to include environmnet variables in the version control.
+        * Commit the changes and make sure not to include environmnet variables in the version control.
-        * created an if-else statement in the settings.py to use Postgres if the DATABASE_URL variable is available and otherwise use the default database in gitpod.
+        * Created an if-else statement in the settings.py to use Postgres if the DATABASE_URL variable is available and otherwise use the default database in gitpod.
         ```
         if "DATABASE_URL" in os.environ:
                 DATABASES = {